Objectives of Monetary Policy

 To control inflation, the Reserve Bank of India needs to decrease the supply of money or increase cost of fund in order to keep the demand of goods and services in control.

-Quantitative tools –
+Quantitative Tools -

 The tools applied by the policy that impact money supply in the entire economy, including sectors such as manufacturing, agriculture, automobile, housing, etc.

-Statutory Liquidity Ratio (SLR) – Banks are required to set aside this portion in liquid assets such as gold or RBI approved securities such as government securities.
+- Reserve Ratio: Banks are required to keep aside a set percentage of cash reserves or RBI approved assets.
+Reserve ratio is of two types: Cash Reserve Ratio (CRR) - Banks are required to set aside this portion in cash with the RBI.
+The bank can neither lend it to anyone nor can it earn any interest rate or profit on CRR.
+Statutory Liquidity Ratio (SLR) - Banks are required to set aside this portion in liquid assets such as gold or RBI approved securities such as government securities.
 Banks are allowed to earn interest on these securities, however it is very low.

+- Open Market Operations (OMO): In order to control money supply, the RBI buys and sells government securities in the open market.
+These operations conducted by the Central Bank in the open market are referred to as Open Market Operations.
 When the RBI sells government securities, the liquidity is sucked from the market, and the exact opposite happens when RBI buys securities.
 The latter is done to control inflation.
 The objective of OMOs are to keep a check on temporary liquidity mismatches in the market, owing to foreign capital flow.

-Qualitative tools:
+Qualitative Tools:

 Unlike quantitative tools which have a direct effect on the entire economy's money supply, qualitative tools are selective tools that have an effect in the money supply of a specific sector of the economy.